frc4610/Rapid-React/README.md

 - [ ] Wire connections
 - [ ] Damage

-## CANdle Status Lights

-0. RoboRIO
-1. Can Devices
-2. Ultrasonic
-3. Intake
-4. Arm Position Verification
-5. Is in auto mode

 ## Setting up module offsets

 Now that we have code running on the robot, we can set up our module steering offsets.
 In order to do this we must have